Introduction: The Beginner’s Guide to Zoom eDiscovery

 - Admins need to enable IM Management to gain access to Zoom chat storage and archival.
 This is essentially a chat management add-on that allows admins to assign users to different groups such as private, shared, or restricted.
 All of these dictate different levels of access.
 To enable IM Management and understand permissions for each user group, follow these steps.

 - Once IM Management is enabled, the account owner or admins can set a retention period for chat messages in the cloud and on local devices.
-The default period for the cloud is 2 years and local devices in 1 year.
+The default periods are two years for the cloud and one year for local devices.
 Zoom chats can be stored up to 10 years max and 1-day minimum after messages are received.
 Once this length of time is up, messages will be deleted from the cloud and on local devices.
 To change your chat storage settings, follow these steps.

 Note: If a retention period is changed to one month or less, users will be notified with a yellow banner at the top of their chat window.